 Tröegs Brewing Company prides itself in partnering with local charitable organizations through donations of not only its hand-crafted beer and other brewery merchandise, but also valuable time and monetary support.
 Brothers Chris and John Trogner, owners of Tröegs, are natives of Central PA and endeavor to make a positive impact on the local community.
 With such close ties to the surrounding area, our brewery tends to focus on initiatives that impact our community directly.
 Some organizations and events we partner with include:

-On October 17, more than 1100 runners participated in the 2nd annual Tröegs Hop Dash.
+On October 7, close to 900 runners participated in the 4th annual Tröegs Hop Dash.
 The 5K race navigated runners through downtown Harrisburg and around the Capitol complex.
 Participants were encouraged to dress up in their best Tröegs-inspired customer to win prizes.
-Afterwards, runners were treated to Tröegs beer in celebration of more than $60,000 raised for the East Shore YMCA.
+Afterwards, runners were treated to Tröegs beer in celebration of more than $20,000 raised for the East Shore YMCA.

 While there are indeed countless worthy causes, it is impossible to help them all.
 Due to the volume of requests we receive on a daily basis, we unfortunately must limit our resources.
 These are organizations that Tröegs and its coworkers hold closest to heart.
 With that in mind, we have established the following guidelines when considering the eligibility of organizations seeking donations or monetary contributions.